Barabasi-Lab/min-surf-netw/README.md

-# min-surf-netw
+# Overview

+This Mathematica framework constructs and optimizes the geometry of complex network manifolds.
+It models a physical network as a continuous surface manifold composed of cylindrical tubes (edges) that meet at polygonal junctions (vertices).

+Using Mathematica's FEM package, the script finds the network's equilibrium 3D embedding by minimizing a tunable, physically-motivated energy functional.
+This makes it a powerful tool for research in:

+1. Soft Matter & Biophysics: Modeling cytoskeletal networks, protein aggregates, or other physical polymer systems.

+2. Materials Science: Simulating the structure of porous materials or foams.

+3. Complex Systems: Finding minimal-energy embeddings for abstract networks with physical constraints.

+The script models each tube as a quadrilateral mesh and seeks the lowest energy state by adjusting vertex coordinates, tube lengths, and local mesh geometry.

+## Prerequisites & Dependencies

+Mathematica: Version 12.0 or newer.
+The code only relies on the built-in NDSolveFEM`` package of Mathematica.

-QuadMeshNetworkPreset.nb:
+# QuadMeshNetworkPreset.nb:

-This script sets up the topological and geometric characteristics for a physical network, including lists of nodes, links, their connectivities, and "sewing" information (e.g., which side and polarity of a sleeve boundary for each link is sewn to other links).
+This script sets up the topological and geometric characteristics for a physical network, including lists of nodes, links, their connectivities, and "stitching" information (e.g., which side and polarity of a sleeve boundary for each link is stitched to other links).
 The code can automatically generate this information for a spatially embedded network (provided by a .swc file).
 The outputs are saved as .mx files in the preset/ directory.

-preset/:
+# preset/:

 This directory contains pre-generated network presets using QuadMeshNetworkPreset.nb.
 These presets are used in other scripts, such as QuadMeshNetwork_trifur_script.nb.

-QuadMeshNetworkScript.wl:
+# QuadMeshNetworkScript.wl:

-This file includes all the necessary functions for building the QuadMesh and running the surface minimization.
+This is the main algorithm script - it models each tube as a quadrilateral mesh and seeks the lowest energy state by adjusting vertex coordinates, tube lengths, and local mesh geometry.
+Here is a breakdown of the workflow:

+## Workflow:

+Run the script in the following sequence after executing your preset[].

+### Step 1: setupFEM[globalScale]

+Generates a quad-meshed cylinder for each network edge.

+    globalScale: Controls mesh resolution (smaller value = higher resolution).

+    Defines Subscript[sqrtZScale, edgeN], the optimizable length scale for each tube.

+### Step 2: doAttribute[]

+Calculates detailed geometric attributes, defining vertex polygon shapes and creating Interpolation functions (edgePathInterpolationList, edgePathInterpolationRotationList) to serve as guide paths for the tubes.

+### Step 3: doConstraint[]

+Builds the symbolic energy functional (constraintsAll) by combining all physical components into a single expression for minimization.

+### Step 4: doInitialize[edgedλList, edgeSqrtZScaleList]

+Generates a high-quality initial 3D embedding by placing the mesh coordinates along the interpolated guide paths, providing an excellent starting point for the optimizer.

+    edgedλList: Initial values for the conformal factors dλ.

+    edgeSqrtZScaleList: Initial values for the tube length scale factors.

+### Step 5: doFindMinimum[wfair, maxIterations, ...]

+The main solver.
+Calls FindMinimum to find the coordinates and parameters that minimize the constraintsAll energy functional.

+    wfair0: Initial weight for bending energy (fairness).

+    maxIterations: Max iterations for the solver.

+    wSurface: Weight for surface area minimization.

+    wCircle: Weight to enforce circular shapes at network terminals.

+    wPathPerFair: Weight forcing tubes to adhere to their guide paths.

+    wIso: Weight for the local isometry/conformality constraint.

+### Step 6 (Optional): doChangeMode[...]

+A utility to modify the physical model without redefining constraints.

+    confλ -> False: Enforces a stricter isometric model.

+    zScale -> False: Uses fixed-length tubes.

+## Interpreting the Output

+The primary output is the findMinimumAll variable, which contains:

+    findMinimumAll[[1]]: The final, minimized value of the energy functional.

+    findMinimumAll[[2]]: A list of replacement rules (var -> value) with the optimized numerical values for all symbolic variables (coordinates, dλ, sqrtZScale).

-QuadMeshNetwork_trifur_script.nb:
+# QuadMeshNetwork_trifur_script.nb:

 This script runs surface minimization for a trifurcation configuration.
 Execute the script line by line.

-QuadMeshNetwork_bimodal_script.nb:
+# QuadMeshNetwork_bimodal_script.nb:

 This script runs surface minimization for a bimodal-bifurcation configuration (i.e., bifurcation of two different link thicknesses).
 Execute the script line by line.

-dλ/:
+# d[Lambda]/:

 This directory contains the output files generated by QuadMeshNetwork_trifur_script.nb and QuadMeshNetwork_bimodal_script.nb.